sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 Identity to Norway spruce       |99.2%           |98.3%
 Coverage of Norway spruce       |99.7%           |59.6%

-Table: Sequencing, assembly and annotation metrics of the white spruce organellar genomes.
+Table: Table 1: Sequencing, assembly and annotation metrics of the white spruce organellar genomes.
 The number of distinct genes are shown in parentheses.

 All protein-coding genes are single copy, except *psbI* and *ycf12*, which have two copies each.
 All tRNA genes are single copy, except *trnH-GUG*, *trnI-CAU*, *trnS-GCU* and *trnT-GGU*, which have two copies each.
 All rRNA genes are single copy.